 Work for young people and families includes Error 404 (writer-performer, Polka), We’re Stuck (devisor-performer, One Tenth Human), Full of Noises (writer-director, Leeds Playhouse) and Sleeping Beauty (writer-director, Dukes Theatre).

 As director he regularly collaborates with other artists, including Aliki Chapple, Holly Gallagher and Aidan Moesby, to facilitate and realise their projects.
 Further directing credits include Red Ladder, Leeds Playhouse and Silver Tongue Theatre.

 Dan is a regular visiting lecturer at the University of Lancaster, an Associate Artist of One Tenth Human, and a member of the Fence network of international playwrights, dramaturgs and theatre makers.

-ARC acts as Daniel's producer and is currently managing the Going Viral/Error 404 tour and supporting the development of some new projects for outdoor and online spaces through 2021.
+ARC acts as Daniel’s producer and is currently managing the These Hills Are Ours tour and supporting the development of some new projects for outdoor and online spaces through 2021.